ShujiaHuang/cmdbtools/README.md

 The CMDB variant browser allows authorized access to its data through an Genomics API and **cmdbtools** is a command line tool for CMDB.

-## Install
+## Installation

-Install the development version from github:
+You can just install the development version from github for this moment, by running:

 ```bash
 pip install git+git://github.com/ShujiaHuang/cmdbtools.git#egg=cmdbtools